Let’s learn why is Ram Navami celebrated.

 This day also celebrates the victory of Rama over Ravana.
-This victory symbolizes much more than God's victory over a Demon.
-It symbolizes the victory of good over evil, humbleness over arrogance, calm over anger, content over jealous, selfless over selfish, and right over wrong.
+This victory symbolizes much more than God’s victory over a Demon.
+It symbolizes the victory of good over evil, humbleness over arrogance, calmness over anger, content over jealousy, selfless over selfishness, and right over wrong.

 Kausalya gave birth to Rama, Kaikeyi to Bharat, and Sumitra gave birth to Laxman and Shatrughan.
 From there on we have been celebrating this as a festival called Ram Navami.